-Single trip or Annual, Golf, Winter Sports or Cruise; we’ve cover to suit you.
+Single trip or Annual, Golf, Winter Sports or Cruise; we’ve got travel insurance to suit you.

 Admiral has three levels of cover, spanning the UK, Europe and Worldwide.